 Results are presented in Table 5.
-They show that for our two specifications, there is a correlation between school quality and future economic growth.
-For instance, economic growth from 2010 to 2019 was 0.7 percentage points higher in countries with one standard deviation (sd=0.23) higher school quality.
+Using either definition of education quantity, there is a correlation between initial education quality and subsequent economic growth.
+For instance, in column (5), economic growth from 2010 to 2019 was 0.7 percentage points higher in countries with one standard deviation (sd=0.23) higher education quality.
+These associations between education quality and growth appear, if anything, to be increasing in magnitude over time.